Sociology (SOC)

 SOC 715.
 Statistics lll3 Units

-Prerequisite(s): SOC 610 or consent of instructor.
+Prerequisite(s): SOC 710 or permission of instructor.

 For class offerings for a specific term, refer to the Schedule of Classes